godot-rust/book/src/intro/hello-world.md

 We assume a Godot version of 4.1 or later.
 Feel free to download the latest stable one.
 You can download in-development ones, but we [do not provide official support for those][compatibility], so we recommend stable ones.

-Open the Godot project manager and create a blank Godot 4 project.
-Run the default scene to make sure everything is working.
+Open the Godot project manager and create a new Godot 4 project in the `godot/` subfolder.
+Add a `Sprite2D` to the center of a new scene.
+We recommend that you follow the [Official tutorial][tutorial-begin] and stop at the point where it asks you to create a script.

+Run your scene to make sure everything is working.
 Save the changes and consider versioning each step of the tutorial in Git.

 ## Create a Rust crate